What a Private Attorney Could Do

 How to Find an Attorney

-To locate an attorney, consult your local telephone listings or contact the attorney referral service of a state bar or local bar association (see American Bar Association Lawyer Referral Directory).
+To locate an attorney, consult your local telephone listings, the Internet, or contact the attorney referral service of a state bar or local bar association (see American Bar Association's Consumers' Guide to Legal Help (link is external)).
 The USPTO cannot provide you with legal advice or help you select an attorney.